-- A. A plan to deal with anticipated hazards should be included in each laboratory "lesson plan." - B. The potential hazards that students may encounter should be written into each laboratory experiment and demonstration guide. - C. A chemical "Spill Kit" is available in each laboratory situation. - D. Prepare an emergency plan including: - 1.
+- A. A plan to deal with anticipated hazards should be included in each laboratory "lesson plan." - B. The potential hazards that students may encounter should be written into each laboratory experiment and demonstration guide. - C. A chemical "Spill Kit" is available in each laboratory situation. - D. Prepare an emergency evacuation plan including: - 1.
 Under what conditions evacuation will take place: - a.
 Whenever an experiment gets out of control - b.
 Whenever flammables are spilled - c.
 Whenever gas is smelled - d.
 Whenever fumes are sufficiently strong to be noticed in over 50% of the room - e.
 Whenever combustibles/flammables are ignited - f.
 Whenever mercury is spilled - 2.
 Under what conditions extra ventilation will be used: - a.
 Whenever smoke, or other irritating non-toxic fumes are present or possible - b.
 Before fume build up becomes a problem - c.
 In hood when mixing/pouring noxious fume producing materials

 FOR SMALL SPILLS, any unnecessary people should be removed from the area.
 Post signs around the area to keep out unauthorized personnel.
 Alert the Principal and Head Custodian.
-The custodian will clean up spill as appropriate from MSDS/SDS information.
+The custodian will clean up the spill as appropriate from SDS information.
 Use absorbent on hand if appropriate and collect all waste in labeled containers for proper disposal.

-FOR LARGE SPILLS or highly toxic and/or reactive material: IMMEDIATELY EVACUATE the area and alert the Principal, Head Custodian and the Plant and Facilities office.
+FOR LARGE SPILLS or highly toxic and/or reactive material: IMMEDIATELY EVACUATE the area and alert the Principal, Head Custodian, and the Plant and Facilities office.
 Post signs around the area to keep unauthorized people away.
-Inform any arriving emergency personnel of the identity of the contaminant and have a MSDS/SDS available if possible.
+Inform any arriving emergency personnel of the identity of the contaminant and have an SDS available if possible.
 The custodial staff will clean up the spill if possible, collecting all waste and cleanup materials in a labeled container for proper disposal.
+Large spills must only be addressed by trained personnel in accordance with OSHA's HAZWOPER standard (29 CFR 1910.120).